gorda/istio.io/content/en/docs/tasks/traffic-management/egress/wildcard-egress-hosts/index.md

 In the general case, where all the domain names of a wildcard are not served by a single hosting server, a more complex configuration is required.

-### Wildcard configuration for a single hosting server
+### Wildcard configuration for a single hosting server{#wildcard-configuration-for-a-single-hosting-server}

 When all wildcard hosts are served by a single server, the configuration for egress gateway-based access to a wildcard host is very similar to that of any host, with one exception: